Australia-UK FTA benefits fact sheet

 DFAT will continue to provide updates and information on our negotiating objectives on this webpage.
 Requests for additional information and written submissions can be sent by email to: firstname.lastname@example.org

 How are FTAs implemented?

 In line with Australia’s treaty-making processes, our FTA with the UK would be tabled in Parliament.
 The Joint Standing Committee on Treaties (JSCOT) would then conduct an inquiry into the FTA and report back to Parliament.
 Parliament would consider any legislation or amendments to existing legislation that may be necessary to implement an agreement.

-- The UK is Australia’s second largest source of foreign investment, with foreign direct investment valued at $127.1 billion in 2019.
+The UK is Australia’s third largest source of foreign direct investment, with foreign direct investment valued at $123.5 billion in 2020